Professor Dominic Rathbone

 I directed a surface survey of sites of Graeco-Roman villages in the Fayyum, Egypt, in 1995-1998.

 I am Chairman of the Oxyrhynchus Papyri Management Committee of the Egypt Exploration Society

-I am President of the Society for the Promotion of Roman Studies.
+I am Vice-President of the Society for the Promotion of Roman Studies.